castai/docs/docs/getting-started/gke/gke.md

 [Connect your cluster here](https://console.cast.ai/external-clusters/new#gke)

+## GKE node pools created by CAST AI

+After cluster is onboarded CAST AI will create two GKE node pools :

+- castpool - is used to gather necessary data required for CAST AI managed GKE x86 nodes creation
+- castpool-arm - is used to gather necessary data required for CAST AI managed GKE  ARM64 nodes creation. `castpool-arm` is created only if cluster region support ARM64 vms

 ## Disconnect GKE cluster

 In order to disconnect your cluster from CAST AI click **Disconnect cluster** button in **Clusters** list and follow the guidance.
 Alternatively, run the following command from your terminal used to access the cluster: